jackielii/grpc-java-example/README.md

 ]
    ```

-Init workspace will clean out the source code
+Init workspace will clean out the source code. the `java.autobuild.enabled`
+will set the `initializationOptions.settings.java.autobuild.enabled` to
+`false`.
+You can check by inspecting `java.output`